matiasfha/draft-articles/advanced-typescript.md

 [Demo for this code](https://www.typescriptlang.org/play?ssl=15&ssc=38&pln=1&pc=1#code/C4TwDgpgBAKgTgSwLYGVgEM7ADwDUoQAewEAdgCYDOUlwipA5gHxQC8U+RJF1ABlABIA3glIAzCHCgAlAL78A-LESoMWbNJYAuDgG4AUKEjLkAUQp4CxMlRp1RzNhyvdb-YaIlS5ik0nPkGtp6huDQ8MhIEIGc1jx29I7sEaqYOCkBeExMBvr6AMYA9qS0UGDolJQA7oVw5E4ARFDAABYI1O3NLdDllTV1UFUIrQRIYKA05fkQ1OjAXdA2UOgUUABGEAyiUA15+mIArqT5wAjFUEUANpcQJwAKFdW1gTAuNtS0iUwAFJ86KVEXkwAJRQIT6KCQqBwCDAA5wUgJAyyPJXG73R79cjfBqtTqdVo9THPBrA1GFa63YAPPrPHFQUQAN3QlwQ9V6TwGpKAA)

-This type use a combination of powerful typescript features: Template Literal Types and Conditional Types.
-You can mix and match as many typescript features you need and want to create your own utilities and complex types.
+This type uses a combination of powerful typescript features: Template Literal Types and Conditional Types.
+You can mix and match as many Typescript features as you need and want to create your own utilities and complex types.

-Typescript is a fully fledged language that is not just to add some types into the loosy Javascript, but can help you model complex data requirements and avoid several types of bugs.
+Typescript is a fully-fledged language that is not just to add some types into the loosy Javascript but can help you model complex data requirements and avoid various kinds of bugs.